 An interest aroused in radio by a hands-on demonstration at school or at an exhibition or perhaps by a radio amateur can leave a lasting impression.

 People who become radio amateurs at an early stage usually retain a lifelong interest in radio and some build on early experiences to go on and take up a career involving radio.

 The Foundation is a Registered Charity established specifically to support people and projects where radio communications through the expertise of the radio amateur is the theme.

 The strategy of the Foundation is quite simple:

-The Foundation actively gives financial support to projects that fulfil its strategy.
+The Foundation actively gives financial support to projects that fulfill its strategy.

-If you wish to support the Foundation in its work by making a donation or leaving a legacy or if you want to learn more about how the Foundation supports the world of radio then please contact us.
+If you wish to support the Foundation in its work by making a donation or leaving a legacy, or if you want to learn more about how the Foundation supports the world of radio then see How to donate on this site, or contact us.